sm0862512/card-scanner/README.md

-This will use your camera and take a photo of a magic card and look in a folder and show the same or most like photo.
+This will use your camera to take a photo of a magic card, look in a folder, and show the same or most like photo.